 Supporting students to make the right university or career choices is a priority at Highlands.
 We have a dedicated team of staff who bring outside speakers into the school to develop students' understanding of the world of work.
+We have a flourishing enrichment programme which encourages sixth form students to take up leadership opportunities.
 We have a special pathway for students wishing to enter careers such as law or medicine, study at Russell Group universities or who wish to study at Oxford or Cambridge.
-We have a commitment to support each student into the career or university of their choice.
+We are committed to supporting each student into the career or university of their choice.

-Learn more about the sixth form on our sixth form open evening microsite, set up last year as we were recruiting into our sixth form.
+Learn more about the sixth form on our sixth form website area.